davispolito/MUS-545-tutorial/README.md

     }

 ```
+**note the `,` before entering the `{` (commonly referred to as curly brace) this is important to have as it seperates the task froms each other**

 It should look something  like this

 ![](photos/tasks.png)

 Now we can add build_leaf as a necessary dependency

+**note that you will need to add a `,` before entering the build_leaf string so that the computer understands it to be a seperate thing from the other strings**

 under "build_all" and "build_all_debug" add the "build_leaf" task to the dependsOn array.
 ![](photos/build_leaf.png)